Best Mouse Settings for CS:GO

 Launch Options & Config

-Launch options can have a significant impact on your game as well.
-The config is a list of commands that executes once you start your game.
+Launch options used to have significant impact on your game, but these days that's no longer the case apart from perhaps '-novid' which basically just turns off the intro of the game.
+A config is still a great tool to have in your arsenal, however.
+A config is a list of commands that executes once you start your game.
 Using these settings will make your game run as smoothly as possible.

 So how do I set the launch options & config/autoexec?

 To set your launch options go into your steam library, right click on Counter-Strike: Global Offensive -> properties -> set launch options and copy paste the following:

 If you are using a 60hz monitor use these launch options:

 After that we go here: C:\Program Files (x86)\Steam\userdata\YOURSTEAMID\730\local\cfg - this is where you place your config/autoexec.

 Tinkering with your settings and options is something that everyone has to do at some point.
 Especially things like resolution or sensitivity are very personal and subjective values.
 With this guide we wanted to give you a general direction.
 With settings that are similar to the pros you won't feel a competitive disadvantage.
 We hope you enjoyed reading this.